kirbyju/tcia_utils/README.md

 from tcia_utils import pathdb
 ```

-To import functions related to Datacite, which holds metadata and Digital Object Identifiers (DOIs) for TCIA datasets:
+To import functions related to Datacite, which holds information about citations and Digital Object Identifiers (DOIs) for TCIA datasets:
 ```
 from tcia_utils import datacite
 ```